fokosun/Checkpoint4/README.md

 A user can access the app either as a guest or as a registered user.
 Alternatively, a user can sign in via social media (facebook, twitter or github).

+##Project Features:

+- User registration
+- Login via OAuth (facebok, twitter and github)
+- User profile Management (user settings)
+- User area (This is the user's space.
+Here, the user can manage his/her videos)
+    - upload a youtube video using the video link
+    - edit an uploaded video
+    - delete a video
+    - see all videos in a particular category
+- Guest users can only watch videos posted by other users

 Techademia is an open-source project.
 Feel free to fork or clone it and make it better!
 If you intend to be a contributor, the following guide lines will be useful to you:

 ##Installation